Biden built a bond with vets. His chaotic Afghanistan exit left many feeling torn.

 He monitored the escalating debacle from Camp David.
 And over the weekend the White House released pictures of Biden meeting remotely with national security advisers as the situation in Afghanistan became increasingly desperate.

 Meanwhile, the Taliban blitzed through the country, quickly gaining ground surrendered by Afghan army fighters.
 In the rush to escape, photos and videos showed desperate Afghan civilians clinging to — and in some cases falling from — American military planes.
 At least seven people were confirmed dead at the Kabul airport.
 Victorious Taliban fighters posed for selfies at some of the city’s landmarks.
-The American flag was taken down from the American embassy.
+The American flag was taken down from the American Embassy.

 On Thursday, the White House tried to communicate that the withdrawal from Afghanistan was proceeding apace.
 More than 5,200 troops were in Kabul, securing the airport and keeping it open.
-And a dozen C-17s have landed there, ferrying troops and equipments and evacuating American citizens, U.S. Embassy personnel and Afghan nationals eligible for special visas because they aided U.S. interests.
+And a dozen C-17s have landed there, ferrying troops and equipment and evacuating American citizens, U.S. Embassy personnel and Afghan nationals eligible for special visas because they aided U.S. interests.

-But White House National Security adviser Jake Sullivan told NBC News that the United States was still negotiating with the Taliban to get safe passage for Americans out of the country, adding, “We can’t count on anything.”
+But White House national security adviser Jake Sullivan told NBC News that the United States was still negotiating with the Taliban to get safe passage for Americans out of the country, adding, “We can’t count on anything.”

 In speeches from the White House and in interviews, Biden has spent the week defending the process of pulling out of Afghanistan, often by saying he doesn’t want any more American soldiers to die there.